 Controlling Thinking Mode Per-Request

-Qwen3.5 is a thinking model, it generates chain-of-thought reasoning before the actual response.
-For some workloads (classification, extraction, simple Q&A) this is pure overhead.
-For complex reasoning tasks it improves quality.
+Both Qwen3.5 and Gemma 4 are thinking models that generate chain-of-thought reasoning before the actual response.
+For some workloads (classification, extraction, simple Q&A) this is pure overhead, it can burn 200-400 tokens on reasoning before emitting a single-word answer, though for harder reasoning tasks it’s worth the overhead.

 You can control this per-request without any server-side changes using chat_template_kwargs: